6 Tips for planning successful photography mini sessions

 When you have the right tools by your side, any task, big or small, becomes a breeze.
 Here are some of the processes that you’ll want to optimize with online tools, to save time and reduce your work load.

 - Contracts - protecting yourself and your business from tricky situations, unforeseen events and force majeures, is a must.
 Have a mini session contract template in place that you can easily email to clients once they book you, and have it digitally signed prior to the photoshoot.
 Haven’t had a contract before?
 Here are some essential things we recommend including in any photography contract.
 Also, if you book your mini sessions with Pixieset, you can include the contract as part of the booking process, so clients are required to sign a contract to reserve their spot.

 - Payments - as mentioned earlier, with mini sessions it’s a common practice to collect the session fee in advance.
 This provides you with more security that the client will show up for their session, plus it offers additional financial resources to cover the logistic costs (i.e. location or gear rental, props, gas, etc).
-With Studio Manager, you are able to collect the mini session fee right during the booking process.
+With Pixieset, you are able to collect the mini session fee right during the booking process.
 Clients will be prompted to pay a full or partial price, using their credit card or PayPal account.
 Learn more here.

 - Questionnaires - even though you’ll spend only 15 to 20 minutes with each client, you can still offer them the best experience ever.
 For instance, send a questionnaire to each client prior to their session.
 Gather insights on their expectations and photo preferences.
 If it’s a family mini session, find out who will be in the photo, what are their names and age, what type of compositions do they want, do they intend to print the photos?
 All this information can help you create a tailored experience for each client and impress them with their final gallery.
 If you’re not sure what to include in a photography questionnaire, we’ve shared some question examples here.
 Ideally, you’ll want to prepare a questionnaire template in advance, and send it out to all clients once they book you.
 Additionally, questionnaires can be wonderful for collecting feedback and testimonials after you’ve delivered all photos.
 There’s always room for new ideas and improvements to your current process.